Black Friday Sale!

 Producing live content and selling tickets for it has become hugely popular.
 It’s no longer just gaming content that gets live viewers.
 People with all kinds of interests and hobbies are turning to live streams to learn and exchange opinions with like-minded individuals.
 If you can create content that’s appealing to these viewers, you can make money by selling tickets for your live stream.

 First, you need to create content that people will want to pay to watch.
 It should have some level of exclusivity or a way to stand out from content that is already available for free.
 You also have to use a platform that lets you sell tickets to live streams.
-Services like Streamtick let you sell admission to live broadcasts on YouTube, Facebook, or Twitter as well.
+Services like PurplePass let you sell admission to live broadcasts on YouTube or Facebookas well.
 With killer content and a ticketing service, you have everything you need to develop pay-per-view content.

 9. Coach/teach/offer lessons

 Share your knowledge through live seminars, workshops, or classes.
-If that sounds too academic for your taste, consider becoming someone’s mentor, coach, or teacher.
+If that sounds too academic for your taste, consider becoming someone’s personal mentor, coach, or teacher.
 As long as you have the skills or knowledge other people want to learn, you can earn money from sharing your expertise, and live streaming can help.

 A common format is spending one-on-one time with someone who is paying for lessons or coaching sessions, helping them achieve their goals.
-For example, you can offer a couple of one-on-one lessons every month to the people who pledge your highest tier of support on Patreon.
+For example, you can offer a few one-on-one lessons every month to the people who pledge your highest tier of support on Patreon.
 You can also do one-off transactions.

 Many streaming platforms are evolving in a way that benefits this revenue model.
 An increasing number are allowing co-streaming, for example, which is perfect for coaching someone on playing a video game.
 As platforms improve their overall quality, the dreaded lag time is disappearing, making it easier to communicate via chats.
 Plus, some platforms allow call-ins.
 With the right combination of platform and service, you can start critiquing people’s in-game builds, showing them new skills and even preparing them for jobs.